Geography KS1/KS2: The World

 - What is the weather and climate like in different areas of Earth?
 And why?

-After watching the video, teachers could use a base map to explore the make up of the world and where the features explored in the video are located.
+After watching the film, teachers could use a base map to explore the make up of the world and where the features explored in the video are located.

 Pupils could try match photographs of different places on Earth to their locations on a continent or ocean.
 Pupils can then explain why they believe these places are in the locations they have chosen.

-When starting a new unit or topic that relates to a geographical location, teachers could use the video show the location on the globe.
+When starting a new unit or topic that relates to a geographical location, teachers could use the film to show the location on the globe.

-The video is also a useful way to bring key location knowledge into every unit or topic studied.
+The film is also a useful way to bring key location knowledge into every unit or topic studied.